CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #7 of 9 in Engine Degreaser.Three above it ↓
+This product ranks #7 of 11 in Engine Degreaser.Three above it ↓

 Last reviewed May 26, 2026

-TL;DR Citrus-based alkaline degreaser at RTU concentration — effective on moderate engine grime, shop tools, and concrete at 4.5 stars from over 1,800 buyers.
+TL;DR Citrus-based alkaline degreaser at RTU concentration · well-reviewed by a large owner base for moderate engine grime, shop tools, and concrete.
 The WARNING classification includes a skin sensitizer (H317), so wear nitrile gloves.
 Read the label before engine-bay use: plastics, auto paint, and glass are explicitly off-limits.

 A ready-to-use 32 oz trigger spray.
-Spray on, dwell 2–5 minutes, agitate on heavy deposits, rinse.
-Amazon reviews confirm it cuts baked-on kitchen grease and shop grime with minimal effort.
-The surface restriction is the real catch for engine bays: the label prohibits use on plastics, painted surfaces, leather, glass, and natural stone — modern engine bays are full of all of these.
+Spray on, dwell 2·5 minutes, agitate on heavy deposits, rinse.
+Owners report it cuts baked-on kitchen grease and shop grime with minimal effort.
+The surface restriction is the real catch for engine bays: the label prohibits use on plastics, painted surfaces, leather, glass, and natural stone · modern engine bays are full of all of these.
 No concentrate option means no per-ounce value advantage over concentrate competitors.
 California purchase is prohibited under state VOC rules.

 WARNING signal word with H317 (skin sensitizer) and H319 (eye irritation).
 H317 is a real classification, not boilerplate: repeated contact can cause progressive sensitization.
 SDS §8 directs nitrile or latex gloves; safety glasses are warranted for overhead spray use.
 The product carries a Prop 65 label warning; the specific substance is not identified in the 2018 SDS.
 The citrus-terpene content has documented aquatic toxicity at the ingredient level; the formula is drain-destined on rinse.
 California-prohibited.